 Production and ad valorem tax expense.
-Total production and ad valorem taxes decreased from \$88 million for the year ended December 31, 2015, primarily as a result of a decrease in the estimate of ad valorem taxes payable by Antero Midstream, partially offset by increases in ad valorem taxes due to wells placed on-line during 2015.
+Total production and ad valorem taxes decreased from \$88 million for the year ended December 31, 2014 to \$78 million for the year ended December 31, 2015, primarily as a result of a decrease in the estimate of ad valorem taxes payable by Antero Midstream, partially offset by increases in ad valorem taxes due to wells placed on-line during 2015.
 Production and ad valorem taxes as a percentage of natural gas, NGLs, and oil revenues before the effects of hedging increased from 5.1% for the year ended December 31, 2014 to 5.7% for the year ended December 31, 2015 as a result of certain volumetric production taxes in West Virginia that increased as a percentage of revenues as price declines were offset by a decrease in ad valorem taxes on midstream assets.
-Additionally, as production in Ohio increases at a higher rate than West Virginia, severance taxes as a percentage of revenue decrease due to lower severance tax rates in Ohio as compared to West Virginia.
-Legislative proposals in the State of Ohio to increase severance taxes on production from horizontally drilled wells could increase our future production tax rates in Ohio if such legislation is enacted.

 Exploration expense.
-Exploration expense of \$28 million for the year ended December 31, 2014 decreased to \$4 million for the year ended December 31, 2015 primarily because of an overall decrease in lease acquisitions efforts, resulting in a decrease in unsuccessful lease acquisitions.
+Exploration expense of \$28 million for the year ended December 31, 2014 decreased to \$4 million for the year ended December 31, 2015.
+These amounts represent expenses incurred due to unsuccessful lease acquisitions.

 Impairment of unproved properties.
-Impairment of unproved properties increased from \$15 million for the year ended

-December 31, 2014 to \$104 million for the year ended December 31, 2015, primarily due to the impairment of several groups of leases that we decided not to retain and develop.
-We charge impairment expense for expired or soon-to-be expired leases when we determine they are impaired based on factors such as remaining lease terms, reservoir performance, commodity price outlooks, or future plans to develop the acreage.
+Impairment of unproved properties increased from \$15 million for the year ended December 31, 2014 to \$104 million for the year ended December 31, 2015, primarily due to the impairment of several groups of leases that we decided not to retain and develop.
+We charge impairment expense for expired or soon to be expired leases when we determine they are impaired based on factors such as remaining lease terms, reservoir performance, commodity price outlooks or future plans to develop the acreage.